maderkse/tower-of-Hanoi/README.md

 from A to C following the rules of the game:
 1. move only one disc from the top at a time,
 2. you can not place a wider disc on a smaller one
-The left side is the top of each stack.

 Output of example:<br>
 (The left side is the top of each stack)<br>